We enjoyed staying at The Hog’s Head Inn in Alnwick, Northumberland.

 The interior is large, and staff are only too willing to move tables and chairs around when access gets tight.
 This is mainly due to other patrons moving chairs into walkways.

 On the subject of staff.
-I had a chat with a few of them, and they all seemed fully aware of the difficulties people with mobility problems face.
+I chatted with a few of them, and they all seemed fully aware of the difficulties people with mobility problems face.

-More importantly, they were keen to make sure our stay was comfortable and worry-free.
+More importantly, they were keen to ensure our stay was comfortable and worry-free.

 How to Save Money in The Hog’s Head Inn

 The Inn Collection and individual pubs in the group post deals and discounts for their followers and friends.
-I’m signed up for all of them because I would love to return.
+I’m signed up for them because I would love to return.

 Food and Drink in The Hog’s Head Inn